 BCM227 Prophetic Literature (4)

 Studies history and exegesis of selected writings from prophets of ancient Israel.
 Views New Testament revelation in relation to and applied to modern thought and contemporary literature.
-(Alternate years.)
+(Alternate years, offered 2014-15.)
+Prerequisites: BCM101, 103.

 BCM232 Biblical Archaeology (4)

 Studies archaeological discoveries and documents which shed light on the Bible and its world.
 Emphasizes Dead Sea Scrolls.
 Field trips to museums.
-(Alternate years.)
+(Alternate years, not offered 2014-15.)

 BCM234 Modern Jewish Culture (4)

 Provides a comprehensive analysis of juvenile justice ministry, delinquency, and the juvenile justice system.
-Lays a theological, theoretical and philosophical methodology for working with juvenile offenders in ways that offer opportunities for transformed character.
-The content is grounded in Scripture, research-based evidence on resilience, and transformational change theory.
+Lays a theological, theoretical and philosophical methodology for working with juvenile offenders to offer opportunities for transformed character.
+Content grounded in Scripture, research-based evidence on resilience, and transformational change theory.
+Prerequisites: BCM101, 103.

 BCM236 Juvenile Justice Ministry: The Role of the Juvenile Justice Worker (3)

-Critiques transformational character development against incremental self-improvement for the highest at-risk adolescents in society.
-Particular attention is given to understanding one’s own issues of pain, anger, unmet needs, and prejudice.
-Explores and critiques twelve-step recovery programs, and expectations, motivations, and pitfalls that occur over the course of such programs.
+Critiques transformational character development against incremental self-improvement for the highest at-risk adolescents.
+Particular attention given to understanding one’s own issues of pain, anger, unmet needs, and prejudice.
+Explores and critiques 12-step recovery programs and expectations, motivations and pitfalls that occur over the course of such programs.
+Prerequisites: BCM101, 103.

 BCM237 Juvenile Delinquency and Its Contributing Factors (3)

-Explores myriad of complex internal and external risk factors that contribute toward delinquency.
+Explores myriad of complex internal and external risk factors contributing toward delinquency in children.
 Focused attention given to understanding the impact of dysfunctional family systems, over-stressed communities, learning and mental health issues, racial tension and disproportional minority confinement, gangs, criminal thinking patterns, and various types of addiction and substance abuse issues.
+Prerequisites: BCM101, 103.

 BCM241 Family and Adolescent Counseling (4)